 How Much to Tip in Every Situation

 The standard restaurant tip in the U.S. is 15% to 20% of the pre-tax bill.
 But restaurants are just one situation where tipping is expected.
-Here is what to tip in every common scenario.
+Here is what to tip in every common scenario, plus how to calculate it in your head.

 Standard tipping percentages by situation